domschl/python-mchess/README.md

 ## Troubleshooting

-- Start with option `-v` to get more logging output:
+- Start with option `-v` to get more logging output, logs are written to file `turquoise.log`:

 ```bash
 python3 turquoise.py -v